-Released a scant week after Paul McCartney announced he was leaving The Beatles — as shrewd a marketing move as it was dastardly, as Lennon had already announced his intention to leave but was convinced to temporarily keep it to himself for the good of the band — McCartney wasn’t exactly Paul’s first solo project (he had previous scored the John & Hayley Mills film “The Family Way”).
+Released a scant week after Paul McCartney announced he was leaving The Beatles — as shrewd a marketing move as it was dastardly, as Lennon had already announced his intention to leave but was convinced to temporarily keep it to himself for the good of the band — McCartney wasn’t exactly Paul’s first solo project (he had previously assisted in scoring the John & Hayley Mills film “The Family Way”).
 But it was easily his most important, his opening salvo and statement as a solo artist freed from the frustrations and expectations with which he had been encumbered as a Beatle.

 The result is… certainly something nobody expected.
 This was a true solo effort; Paul played every instrument on the album!
 Guitars, bass, drums, percussion, keyboards, mellotron, vocals (with the only assist coming from wife Linda on some backing vocals), Paul did it all with a 4-track recorder, either at home or in the studio.
 And as a result, the entire album feels entirely homemade.

 McCartney is a trifle, but a pleasant, interesting one.
 Other than the smash hit “Maybe I’m Amazed”, which is easily as great as anything he ever recorded as a Beatle (although never released as a single; the version from his live “Wings Over America” album went top 10), there’s little else that can be categorized as truly great.
 What we do have is Paul, for all intents and purposes, getting the Beatles taste out of his mouth and recharging his batteries.